345th Bomb Squadron: Cuban Missile Crisis

 Soon after detection of Soviet missiles in Cuba, on 22 October 1962 the squadron's B-47s dispersed.
 On 24 October the 343d went to DEFCON 2, placing all its aircraft on alert.
 Most dispersal bases were civilian airfields with AF Reserve or Air National Guard units.
 The unit's B-47s were configured for execution of the Emergency War Order as soon as possible after dispersing.
 On 15 November 1/6 of the squadron's dispersed B-47s were recalled to Lincoln.
 The remaining B-47s and their supporting tankers were recalled on 24 November.
 On 27 November SAC returned its bomber units to normal alert posture.

 The squadron was inactivated in June 1966 with the phaseout of the B-47 and closure of Lincoln.

 Air Force reserve

 In October 2015, the squadron, now named the 345th Bomb Squadron was activated at Dyess Air Force Base, Texas as an associate.
 The squadron operates and maintains the Rockwell B-1 Lancers assigned to the 7th Bomb Wing at Dyess.

+From February through August 2017 squadron personnel provided "Continuous Bomber Presence" in the Pacific Theater.
+It deployed personnel to RAF Fairford, maintaining two B-1 Lancers in an integrated detachment of the 7th Bomb Wing and 489th Bomb Group.
+In June 2018, the squadron led a bomber task force in support of the joint, multinational maritime-focused Exercise Baltic Operation.
+It has also deployed with the 9th Expeditionary Bomb Squadron.